Opinion | Lindsey Graham’s toadyism on Fox News shows where the GOP is heading

 It’s hard to overstate how insultingly stupid this argument really is.
 As I have detailed, law enforcement investigations have actually produced evidence that is more damning for Trump in this regard.

-Numerous of the rioters who “preplanned” their appearance have explicitly declared that they did so because they understood — correctly — that Trump wanted them to.
+Many of the rioters who “preplanned” their appearance have explicitly declared that they did so because they understood — correctly — that Trump wanted them to.
 And the timeline shows that Trump himself spent weeks encouraging them to prepare for a final apocalyptic struggle, a last stand, on that day.

-What’s more, Trump’s precise use of language throughout was designed to persuade them that they were the victims of a tyrannical injustice, prepping them to go to war to reverse it, to save themselves and their country (MAGA nation) by any means necessary.
+What’s more, Trump’s precise use of language throughout was designed to persuade them that they were the victims of a tyrannical injustice, prepping them to go to war to reverse it, to save themselves and their country (MAGA Nation) by any means necessary.
 Trump’s language on Jan.
-6th was itself clear incitement, but the weeks leading up to that day are just as damning.
+6 was itself clear incitement, but the weeks leading up to that day are just as damning.

-But something more fundamental here needs further explication: In saying these things, Graham is effectively treating this entire body of utterly damning factual evidence against Trump as if it simply doesn’t exist at all.
+But something more fundamental here needs further explication: In saying these things, Graham is effectively treating this entire body of utterly damning factual evidence against Trump as if it simply didn’t exist at all.

 The great erasure is underway